71 Degrees North: Challenges

-The team that wins each challenge gets to stay in a log cabin, while the losing team has to camp.

-(In episode 6, the winning team had the chance to spend the night in an Ice Hotel.
-Joe took this opportunity, Andrew opted for a warmer log cabin).
+In episode 6, the winning team had the chance to spend the night in an Ice Hotel.
+Joe took this opportunity, Andrew opted for a warmer log cabin.

-The contestants are split into Blue and Red teams at the start of each Challenge.

-The winner of immunity from the previous Challenge becomes captain of one of the teams.

-Series 2
+Series 2 (2011)

 On 1 March 2011, ITV confirmed that a second series has been commissioned and would begin airing on 13 September 2011, lasting 8 weeks before finishing on 1 November 2011.